 - Almond meal vs. almond flour: There are lots of questions about almond flour and what is the best kind to use.
 With this particular recipe, I have used all kinds of almond flour with success.
 You can use super fine, fine, coarse, or homemade almond flour.
 If you are worried about using almond flour or almond meal, both work great.
 Almond flour is usually finely ground almonds that don't contain the brown skin while almond meal is usually more coarse and contains the skin.

 - Adding fruit: These pancakes love fruit!
 I almost always add some kind of fruit to the batter or piled on top.
-Mashed banana, chopped strawberries, blueberries, and raspberries are all good options.
+Mashed bananas, chopped strawberries, blueberries, and raspberries are all good options.
 You can also serve fruit on top.

 - Pass the syrup: Although I love pure maple syrup, I usually top my pancakes with something healthier.
 My favorite pancake toppings are nut butter, Greek yogurt, fruit, low sugar jam, and a touch of honey or pure maple syrup.